 Lithium Battery Chargers Explained

-Still widely used worldwide, lithium batteries were first introduced back in the late 20th century, and since then, they have played a pivotal role in modern day technology.
+Still widely used worldwide, lithium batteries were first introduced back in the late 20th century, and since then, they have played a pivotal role in modern-day technology.
 But what sets lithium batteries apart from other types of batteries?
 Well, this type of battery has metallic lithium as an anode and are also known as lithium-metal batteries.

 What sets them apart from other types of batteries is that they have a high charge density and high cost per unit, ultimately, offering an excellent level of performance in return.
 However, something that’s vital to note when using lithium batteries is that they must be charged correctly to avoid long-term damage.

-Correctly Charging Lithium Batteries
+Correctly Charging Lithium Battery